Oyinbanky/Global-Superstore-Power-BI-Dashboard/README.md

 Result: Products like Tables,Accessories and Supplies are least profitable with a negative value.

-- Question 4b:  Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?
+- **Question 4b**:  Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?

 Chart: Stacked Barchart